amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Science and writing are fast friends --- science as we know it would be impossible without the written word.
 But scientific research is, by necessity, hard to understand by all but those most acquainted with it, and harder still to communicate to other scientists and to the public.
 This leaves room for tools that assist in writing to further the aims of scientists and promote the public's understanding of science.

-Proselint improves writing across a number of dimensions relevant to the communication of science, including consistency in terminology and typography; concision; and redundancy.
-For example, Proselint checks for use of the multiplication symbol × when giving screen dimensions (e.g. 1440 × 900), mispecifications of *p* values commonly caused by software package's truncation of small numbers (*p* = 0.00), and colloquialisms that obscure the mechanisms of science-based technology (e.g., "lie detector test" for the polygraph machine, which measures arousal, not lying per se).
+Proselint improves writing across a number of dimensions relevant to the communication of science, including consistency in terminology & typography, concision, and redundancy.
+For example, Proselint checks for use of the multiplication symbol × when giving screen dimensions (e.g. 1440 × 900), for misspecifications of *p* values commonly caused by software package's truncation of small numbers (*p* = 0.00), and for colloquialisms that obscure the mechanisms of science-based technology (e.g., "lie detector test" for the polygraph machine, which measures arousal, not lying per se).

-Proselint differs from a spellchecker in that it's recommendations are not specifically countering errors of in which is word is spelled incorrectly, but errors of style and usage. [#]_

-.. [#] For a case where spelling and Proselint are similar, consider malapropisms.
-It is not that "attacking your voracity" is incorrectly spelled, but that the appropriate word (in most contexts) is "veracity".

 As a tool for language science
 ------------------------------